Logan1x/Plethora/readme.md

-# Plethora - A place to buy everything
+# Plethora🚴 - Whole new world is waiting for you.